LeandroAlcantara-1997/heroes-social-network/README.md

 make run
 ~~~

-#### To access the API contracts, import the heroes-social-network.postman_collection.json file in Postman or access the documentation on the [Wiki](https://github.com/LeandroAlcantara-1997/heroes-social-network/wiki)
+#### To access the API contracts, run the application and access localhost:port/swagger/index.html#/, access [swagger editor](https://editor.swagger.io/) or import the Heroes-social-network.postman_collection.json file into Postman.For more information about the project, visit: [Wiki](https://github.com/LeandroAlcantara-1997/heroes-social-network/wiki)

 ## Technologies